 Change section B. as follows: Complaints alleging scholarly misconduct shall be dealt with according to Faculty Document 867a and FPP 9.14.
-A formal allegation of misconduct in scholarly research will be referred to the chair of the department (or functional equivalent) or to the corresponding academic dean or, in the case of conflict of interest on the part of the chair or academic dean, to the dean of the Graduate School Vice Chancellor for Research and Graduate Education.
+A formal allegation of misconduct in scholarly research will be referred to the chair of the department (or functional equivalent) or to the corresponding academic dean or, in the case of conflict of interest on the part of the chair or academic dean, to the dean of the Graduate School Vice Chancellor for Research and Graduate Education

-Faculty Document 2616 Revised (for vote): 2 May 2016
+Faculty Document 2616 Revised (for vote) 17 May 2016

-First reading (revised): 4 April 2016 Referred to committee: 7 March 2016
+Postponed from: 2 May 2016 First reading (revised): 4 April 2016

+Referred to committee: 7 March 2016

-Budget Advisory Committee and Related FPP Changes
+Budget Advisory Committee and Related Faculty Policies and Procedures Changes